Renaud-Dov/CheckStudents/README.md

 ![finishcall](img/endcall.png)

-Call summary :
+The teacher who started the call will get a copy of the call in private message:

 ![CallSumarry](img/summary.png)

-Every absent student will get an absence notification, like this one :
+Every absent student will get an absence notification in private message, like this:

 ![absence](img/absence.png)
-## Add/Remove privileges from a role
+## Add/Remove Admin privileges to a role

 >Only a user with privileges can add/remove roles.
 * Add : `.Check add @role1 @role2,...`